Administration Webshops Websites

 WordPress Editor #1 Operation and editor window

-The new WordPress standard editor introduced in 2019 has now achieved extensive functionality and very good stability.
+The new WordPress standard editor introduced in 2019 has now achieved good functionality and stability.
 The editor is increasingly becoming the central operation of the entire WordPress CMS.
-For daily editorial work on websites, the WordPress editor with its excellent user interface proves to be a very practical tool that is fun to work with.
+For daily editorial work on websites, the WordPress editor with its excellent user interface is a very practical tool that is fun to work with.

 I have been using the block editor on production pages since version 3.7 and have noticed that my customers quickly come to appreciate the intuitive operating concept.
 In terms of usability, the block editor is now far superior to all page builders, including the previous standard editor Tiny-MCE.

-If you want to extend the WordPress editor with important functions for advanced layout design, we recommend the GenerateBlocks plugin.
-It supplements the block editor with a freely definable container block, a grid block (flexbox), an accordion block as well as headings and button blocks with greatly expanded configuration options such as inner and outer spacing or the use of any vector graphics as icons.
-By the way, our standard premium theme GeneratePress is from the same development team (Edge22 Studios LTD, Canada), who also offer exceptionally good support.
+If you want to add important functions to the WordPress editor for advanced layout design, we recommend the GenerateBlocks plugin.
+It supplements the block editor with a freely definable container block, grid block (flexbox), headline block, button block, accordion block and tabs block as well as greatly expanded configuration options such as inner and outer spacing or the use of any vector graphics as icons in the headline and button block.

 WordPress elements